 Not necessarily.
 While oatmeal cookies always contain rolled oats, which definitely are a healthy food high in fibre, b vitamins, and iron, the other ingredients typically found in the traditional version makes them less so.

 Classic oatmeal cookies usually contain butter, a lot (and I mean a lot) of white or brown sugar (both of which are refined), and white or all purpose flour.
 With refined ingredients and a lot of sugar, they are not the healthiest in the bunch.
-That being said, there are TONS of healthy oatmeal cookie recipes out there to enjoy, including these!
+That being said, there are TONS of healthy oatmeal cookie recipes out there to enjoy, including these and with the modifications, we can add chocolate chips and not feel guilty!

 Healthy Swaps for Oatmeal Cookies: